 A heart rate monitor can you help you finely tune your training so that you can learn to understand where your heart rate is at different efforts.

-You can than fixate your mind on maintaining those efforts in training.
-It takes the guesswork out of training for marathon, makes it more interesting and fun.
+You can then fixate your mind on maintaining those efforts in training.
+It takes the guesswork out of training for a marathon.

 I hope these first time marathon advice suggestions will hep you get to your debut marathon healthy, ready to race and better prepared.
 Make sure to subscribe to the RunDreamAchieve YouTube channel.
 I created new videos each week to help runners such as yourself get to the next level.